Permissions control access to Projects, Collections, folders, and assets. They allow fine control over a user’s access to the functions of DF Studio.

 Private Collections can only be seen by their creator and admins, and can contain any assets the owner has access to view.

-Shared Collections can be seen by any user which can navigate to the location of the Collection.
-Users are only able to put assets in a Shared Collection if they have 'Share Collections' permission over the assets.
-Users will have the same access to the assets that they do to the assets in their source Project.
+Shared Collections can be seen by any user who can navigate to the location of the Collection.
+Users are only able to add assets to a Shared Collection if they have ‘Share Collections’ permission over the assets.
+Users’ access to assets within the Collection will be determined by their access to those same assets in the Project where the assets are stored.